 Another way to extend the functionality of RPA with exponential returns is integrating it with workflow software to automate processes end-to-end.
 Workflow software compliments RPA technology by making up for where it falls short – full process automation.
 Integrating RPA capabilities into workflow software means that financial institutions can automate entire workflows, like customer support requests and loan approvals, to eliminate human intervention where it is needed the least.
 For example, a customer interaction with a chatbot can trigger a support ticket or application process in workflow software without the customer entering a brick-and-mortar location or tying up staff.
 This way, human resources can be reapplied to tasks that are more integral to the company.
 The right workflow software can mean the difference between a financial services company that is efficient and customer-oriented and one that with outdated processes that will eventually put it at a competitive disadvantage.

-Automation in terms of jobs
+Bank automation in terms of Jobs

 It’s no secret that the rise of automation means that some current jobs will eventually be displaced.
 According to the Financial Times, Micheal Corbat, CEO at Citigroup said that digitalization could help eliminate tens of thousands of jobs at call centers.
 Adding to that sentiment is the Chief Executive of Deutsche Bank, John Cryan: “In our bank we have people doing work like robots.
 Tomorrow we will have robots behaving like people.
 It doesn’t matter if we as a bank will participate in these changes or not, it is going to happen.”